grafbase/extensions/extensions/jwt/README.md

-# JWT Extension
+# JWT extension

-This is a proof of concept authentication extension for the Grafbase Gateway that implements the native JWT authentication mechanism as a WebAssembly component.
+This extension implements native JWT authentication for the Grafbase Gateway.

 ## Installing